Crunch-io/ta-da/content/about/privacy.md

 The following section provides information about specific jurisdictions:

-* **CA residents:** if you are a California resident, please see our California Privacy Notice below.
+* <u>**CA residents:**</u> if you are a California resident, please see our California Privacy Notice below.
-* **CO, CT, DE, IA, MD, MN, MT, NE, NH, NJ, OR, TN, TX, UT, and VA Residents:** if you are a resident of Colorado, Connecticut, Delaware, Iowa, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, Oregon, Tennessee, Texas, Utah, or Virginia, please see our CO, CT, DE, IA, MD, MN, MT, NE, NH, OR, TN, TX, UT, and VA Privacy Notice below.
+* <u>**CO, CT, DE, IA, MD, MN, MT, NE, NH, NJ, OR, TN, TX, UT, and VA Residents:**</u> if you are a resident of Colorado, Connecticut, Delaware, Iowa, Maryland, Minnesota, Montana, Nebraska, New Hampshire, New Jersey, Oregon, Tennessee, Texas, Utah, or Virginia, please see our CO, CT, DE, IA, MD, MN, MT, NE, NH, OR, TN, TX, UT, and VA Privacy Notice below.
-* **NV Residents:** if you are a resident of Nevada, please see our Nevada Privacy Notice below.
+* <u>**NV Residents:**</u> if you are a resident of Nevada, please see our Nevada Privacy Notice below.

 ## Personal data we collect